hcp4715/dockerHDDM_Guide/README.md

 # About this Repo

-This is a repo for preparing *Reproducible Bayesian hierarchical drift-diffusion modelling with docker*
+This is a repo for preparing *A Hitchhiker’s Guide to Bayesian Hierarchical Drift-Diffusion Modeling with dockerHDDM*

+Please read our preprint at: https://psyarxiv.com/6uzga/

+The docker image described by this tutorial can be found at: https://hub.docker.com/r/hcp4715/hddm, with tag `0.8_tutorial`.

-## Folder structure
+## Folder structure of the current repo

 ```
 dockerHDDM_Guide